wjuanps/desafio-backend/README.md

 ### Confirm Rails landing page

 - Go to http://localhost:3000/ (Make sure that the port matchs the port mapped in the "docker-compose ps" output from the previous step.)
-- Confirm that you see the Rails "Yay!
-You’re on Rails!" landing page.

 ## Run Service Directly

-If you want to run the pricing service directly on your computer and not within a Docker container you'll need to do the following.
+If you want to run the backend-challenge service directly on your computer and not within a Docker container you'll need to do the following.
 Note that it's still convenient to run postgres and redis within docker.

 - Install necessary prerequisites - PostgreSQL client library
   ```shell script